Self induced Hall Effect in current carrying bar: Current induced Hall Effect in a bar sample

 where $\mu=\frac{e\tau}{m}$ is the carrier mobility.
-For arbitrary orientation of the electric and the magnetic fields the exact solution of Eq.(2) is straightforward [2].
+For arbitrary orientation of the electric and the magnetic fields the exact solution of Eq.(\ref{vector equation}) is straightforward \cite{Anselm78}.

-Let us restrict ourself to a two-dimensional bar of a thickness $d$ which is less than width $w$ and sample length $L$.
-A voltage source(not shown) is attached to a sample providing the longitudinal electric field $E_{z}$.
-The respective carrier velocity $V_{z}$ and, hence the longitudinal current density $j_{z}=neV_{z}$ are uniform, where $n$ is the carrier density.
-Following Biot-Savart law one may easily find the x-component of the magnetic field $B_{x}(y)=-\frac{4\pi j_{z}}{c}y$.
-The magnetic field reaches the maximal value $B_{0}=B_{x}(-d/2)$ at the up(down) bar wall.
-Note that the current in y-direction is absent in the sample bulk.
-Hence, the nonzero electric field $E_{y}$ must exist to prevent Lorentz force $\sim V_{z}B_{x}/c$ action.
-Evidently, the build-in electric field plays the role of Hall one regarding conventional description [1].
+We further restrict ourself to a certain sample geometry, namely consider the bar sample of thickness $d$ which is less than both the width $w$ and the length $L$.
+Let a voltage source(not shown in Fig.\ref{Fig1}) is attached to sample contacts providing the longitudinal electric field $E_{z}$ in a sample bulk.
+Evidence shows that longitudinal carrier velocity $V_{z}$ and, hence, the respective current density $j_{z}=neV_{z}$ are uniform for constant electron density $n$.
+One may easily find x-component of the transverse magnetic field $B_{x}(Y)=-\frac{4\pi j_{z}}{c}Y$ followed from Biot-Savart law.
+Notably, the transverse magnetic field reaches its maximal value $B_{0}=\frac{2\pi I}{cw}$ at the top(bottom) wall of the slab, where $I=j_{z}dw$ is the total current.
+Evidence shows that the transverse components of the current density are absent in a sample bulk, i.e $j_{x,y}\equiv 0$.
+Hence, in presence of the transverse magnetic field $B_{x}$ a nonzero y-component of the electric field $E_{y}$ must exist to prevent Lorentz force action $\sim V_{z}B_{x}/c$ Evidently, the build-in transverse field $E_{y}$ plays a role of the Hall electric field in conventional description\cite{Hall1879}.

-Following the above reasoning we re-write Eq.(2) for both the longitudinal $V_{z}$ and transverse $V_{y}=0$ components of the carrier velocity as it follows:
+Following the above reasoning we re-write Eq.(\ref{vector equation}) for both the longitudinal $V_{z}$ and transverse $V_{y}=0$ components of the carrier velocity: